zfchenUnique/WSSTG/README.md

 ### License

-WSSTG is released under the MIT License (refer to the LICENSE file for details).
+WSSTG is released under the CC-BY-NC 4.0 LICENSE (refer to the LICENSE file for details).

 ### Citing WSSTG